Bread Dad

 • The tips below are for bread making “novices”.
 Hopefully, these tips will help you to maximize the success of your skillet flatbread.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

-• This is part of Bread Dad’s series on easy Homemade Bread Recipes (such as buttery white bread, multigrain bread, soft whole wheat bread and French bread).
+• This is part of Bread Dad’s series on easy Homemade Bread Recipes such as buttery white bread, multigrain bread, soft whole wheat bread and French bread.

 • Optional – If you don’t like or you are out of Italian seasoning, you can add a tablespoon of very finely diced & fried onions or minced & fried garlic.
 This takes a little more time than adding dried herbs (because you need to dice/mince & fry the onions/garlic) but onion or garlic flatbread is delicious.